delta6626/365-days-of-code/README.md

 - Day 62 ✅: Added fade animations to Nebula's homepage
 - Day 63 ✅: Added some JS logic for the virtual keyboard
 - Day 64 ✅: Created a barcode generator using Python
+- Day 65 ✅: Started working with Python and Manim to animate the derivation of the 3 fundamental trigonometric identities.

 ---